Pam Gross

 Pamela Hakongak Gross, usually known as Pam Gross is a Canadian Inuk politician, who was elected to the Legislative Assembly of Nunavut in the 2021 Nunavut general election.
 She represented the electoral district of Cambridge Bay until her defeat in 2025.
 In 2021, she became the deputy premier of Nunavut.
+In April 2026, she was named the CEO of the Kitikmeot Inuit Association.